Fleli/SwiftParse/README.md

 4       | `Set<List>`       | `String`              | Extend the SwiftSLR grammar to include list definitions
 5       | `[Statement]`     | `String`, `String`    | Generate type definitions and `SLRNode` tree converters, write them to files
 6       | `String`          | `String`              | Use SwiftSLR to generate the actual parser and write to a file

-## Future Updates

-Several updates might come in the future:
-1. The `class` statement will support list definitions instead of having to rely on "filler" `nested` statements that clutter the user experience.
-2. The `enum` type will probably be removed, and then `nested` will be renamed to `enum` since it really provides a superset of `enum`'s functionality.

 ## Commit History